 We are truly excited to be able to use MAP to focus on every child's individual growth and achievement.
 For more information and resources for parents, open the Parent Toolkit (also available in Spanish), A Parent’s Guide to MAP, and the Strategies Packet below.

 If you would like to know more about Smarter Balanced, see the fact sheets below.
-In addition, detailed information including links to the practice tests can be found on the Smarter Balanced pages on the Oregon Department of Education website.
+In addition, more detailed information can be found on the Smarter Balanced website.
+Links to the Smarter Balanced practice tests can be found at the OAKS Portal.